 Sources of cash for the Restricted Group include primarily cash flow from the operations of the businesses in the Restricted Group, borrowings under its credit facility and issuance of securities in the capital markets, contributions from its parent, and, from time to time, distributions or loans from its subsidiaries.
-The Restricted Group's principal uses of cash include: capital spending, in particular, the capital requirements associated with the upgrade of its digital broadband, video and telephony services, including costs to build our FTTH network; debt service; distributions made to its parent to fund share repurchases; other corporate expenses and changes in working capital; and investments that it may fund from time to time.
+The Restricted Group's principal uses of cash include: capital spending, in particular, the capital requirements associated with the upgrade of its digital broadband, video and telephony services, including costs to build our FTTH network; debt service; other corporate expenses and changes in working capital; and investments that it may fund from time to time.

-CSC Holdings Credit Facility
+CSC Holdings Credit Facilities

-In October 2015, a wholly-owned subsidiary of Altice USA, which merged with and into CSC Holdings on June 21, 2016, entered into a senior secured credit facility, which currently provides U.S. dollar term loans currently in an aggregate principal amount of \$3,000,000 (\$1,535,842 outstanding at December 31, 2022) (the "CSC Term Loan Facility", and the term loans extended under the CSC Term Loan Facility, the "CSC Term Loans") and U.S. dollar revolving loan commitments in an aggregate principal amount of \$2,475,000 (\$1,575,000 outstanding at December 31, 2022) (the "CSC Revolving Credit Facility" and, together with the CSC Term Loan Facility, the "CSC Credit Facilities"), which are governed by a credit facilities agreement entered into by, inter alios, CSC Holdings, certain lenders party thereto and JPMorgan Chase Bank, N.A. as administrative agent and security agent (as amended, restated, supplemented or otherwise modified from time to time, the "CSC Credit Facilities Agreement").
+In October 2015, a wholly-owned subsidiary of Altice USA, which merged with and into CSC Holdings on June 21, 2016, entered into a senior secured credit facility, which currently provides U.S. dollar term loans currently in an aggregate principal amount of \$3,000,000 (\$1,520,483 outstanding at December 31, 2023) (the "Term Loan B"), and U.S. dollar revolving loan commitments in an aggregate principal amount of \$2,475,000 (\$825,000 outstanding at December 31, 2023) (the "CSC Revolving Credit Facilities"), which are governed by a credit facilities agreement entered into by, inter alios, CSC Holdings, certain lenders party thereto and JPMorgan Chase Bank, N.A. as administrative agent and security agent (as amended, restated, supplemented or otherwise modified from time to time, the "CSC Credit Facilities Agreement").

-In October 2018, CSC Holdings entered into a \$1,275,000 (\$527,014 outstanding at December 31, 2022) incremental term loan facility (the "Incremental Term Loan B-3") and in October 2019, CSC Holdings entered into a \$3,000,000 (\$2,917,500 outstanding at December 31, 2022) incremental term loan facility ("Incremental Term Loan B-5") under its existing credit facilities agreement.
+In October 2018, CSC Holdings entered into a \$1,275,000 (\$521,744 outstanding at December 31, 2023) incremental term loan facility (the "Incremental Term Loan B-3"), in October 2019, CSC Holdings entered into a \$3,000,000 (\$2,887,500 outstanding at December 31, 2023) incremental term loan facility ("Incremental Term Loan B-5") and in December 2022, CSC Holdings entered into a \$2,001,942 (\$1,986,928 outstanding at December 31, 2023) incremental term loan facility (the "Incremental Term Loan B-6") under its existing credit facilities agreement.